 Wishes do come true.
 In 2018, on the day after kindergarten orientation at Landmark Christian School when other children were eagerly anticipating their first days of school, Cameron Ward, only five and a half years old, was diagnosed with a rare form of lymphoma.
 Cameron, now cancer-free and a vibrant first-grader, was recently granted his wish by Make-A-Wish.

-Dr. Fitzroy Willis, Landmark Physical Science Teacher and Author
+Dr. Fitzroy Willis, Physical Science Teacher and Author, Landmark Christian School

 As a teacher, the communication of truth is important to me, but this is true for everyone regardless of our various contexts, isn’t it?
 Indeed, for a variety of reasons, we should all be concerned with the question, how can we more effectively communicate truths to all?